hurstie16s/hurstie16s/README.md

 ### Hi there 👋

-3rd year student studying Computer Science (MEng) at the University of Southampton.
+3rd year student studying for MEng Computer Science at the University of Southampton.
 Built projects in:
   - Java (with JavaFX and Maven)
   - Python